a-w-1806/Hack-Assembler/README.md

 ![A](images/A.png)
 ![C](images/C.png)

-## Be sure to check out [this](https://github.com/Yuchen-Wang-SH/Build-a-Computer-From-Logic-Gates-to-Operating-System/tree/master/projects/06)!
+## Be sure to check out [this project](https://github.com/Yuchen-Wang-SH/Build-a-Computer-From-Logic-Gates-to-Operating-System/tree/master/projects/06) of building a whole modern computer from logic gates to operating system!